Analysis is the process of converting full text to terms. Depending on which analyzer is used, these phrases:

 - primary shard

 Each document is stored in a single primary shard.
 When you index a document, it is indexed first on the primary shard, then on all replicas of the primary shard.
-By default, an index has 5 primary shards.
-You can specify fewer or more primary shards to scale the number of documents that your index can handle.
-You cannot change the number of primary shards in an index, once the index is created.
+By default, an index has one primary shard.
+You can specify more primary shards to scale the number of documents that your index can handle.
+You cannot change the number of primary shards in an index, once the index is index is created.
+However, an index can be split into a new index using the split API.
 See also routing

 - replica shard